 Golden Rule 3.
 Referees are provided to rule on unclear plays, settle disputes, keep the game moving, and ensure player safety.
 While they will at times let you know if you are out, a lack of call by a referee does not remove your obligation to abide by the honor system.

 Golden Rule 4.
-Players must respect the authority of the referees to regulate the game and abide by their decisions.
+Players must respect the authority of the referees to regulate the game.
 Referees’ decisions are final.

 Golden Rule 5.
 Captains must be the only players that address concerns to referees and officials during the match.
 They are expected to do so in a courteous and respectful manner, confine their discussions to interpretations of the rules, and not challenge referees’ decisions regarding judgment.

 Golden Rule 6.
 Players are expected to comply wholeheartedly with the intent and spirit of the rules.
 Deliberately violating the rules is wrong.

 Social Point Rules

 Players can earn social points by going to the bar (1-point per player), bringing their team mascot to the bar (1-point per team), and placing in that weeks social challenge (1 to 3-points per team).
 Social points are added to the teams point total at the end of the season which can help with seeding.
 Players who participate in more than 5 challenges will be entered in the grand prize raffle.
 The team with the most social points also wins medals.

 - The objective of the game is to eliminate all players on the opposing team before they eliminate all players on your team.